aaronalmeida/ML-Stock-Evaluator/README.md

 # ML-Stock-Evaluator
-A Machine Learning based stock evaluator that will label stocks as buys or sells based on certain fundametal signals.
+A Machine Learning based stock evaluator that will label stocks as a buy or sell based on certain fundametal signals.

 First let me start of with an obligatory meme to sum up the entire project
 ![alt text](https://github.com/aaronalmeida/ML-Stock-Evaluator/blob/master/machineLearning.png)